 This happened for the victorious Normans in Sicily.
 It happened for the moguls, especially under the glorious reign of Akbar.

 At the time being it has like a virus been laying dormant waiting for its chance to infect the stone bead hard Chinese bureaucrat hart with love and compassion.
-However this hart is nowadays only in tune with greed.
-So compassion has taken the form of stone to attract this stone hart in the form of some small beads.
+However, this hart is nowadays only in tune with greed.
+So compassion has taken the form of stone to attract this stone heart in the form of some small beads.

 The power of DZI